 Solution:

-- Batch-transcribe all videos in VidNotes
+- Batch-transcribe in VidNotes

-- Export transcripts as SRT
+- Export SRT

 - Use Kapwing or VEED to burn subtitles with brand styling